 High Voltage Switching

 When switching high voltage, be sure to use appropriately rated optical couplers or relays.
 These devices are constructed in a manner that respects minimum creepage distances for their rated voltage.
-It is best practice for AC voltage to just switch the line or “hot” not bring the neutral onto the PCB.
-However, it is necessary to bring both the positive and negative side of a high voltage circuit on the PCB.
+It is best practice for AC voltage to just switch the line or “hot” and not bring the neutral onto the PCBA.
+However, it is necessary to bring both the positive and negative sides of a high-voltage circuit on the PCB.

 Energy Considerations and Fuses